Arthur Ewert: Early life and education

+Pre-political life

 Life in Canada

 Early in 1914 Ewert and Szabowski moved to Canada, where they began to achieve fluency in the English language.
 At the time of Canada's entry into World War I in the summer of that year Ewert and Szabowski were required as citizens of an enemy power to report to the legal authorities for internment for the duration of the war.
 Instead the couple chose to disappear into the political underground, where they were aided by Canadian Marxist opponents of the war.
 The couple traveled extensively through Canada and the United States in this period, interacting with others of like political mind and joining the new Socialist Party of North America (SPNA), a small revolutionary socialist organization launched in Canada in 1915.
 During this period the couple used the party pseudonyms "Gustav" and "Elsie" and procured false identity documents under the names "Arthur Brown" and "Annie Bancourt" to better avoid law enforcement officers.

 Following the Russian Revolution of November 1917, Canadian authorities increased their scrutiny of domestic radicals and Ewert and Szabowski became persons of interest.
 An informer tipped off the authorities that the pair would be in Toronto for a party meeting on March 23, 1919, and plainclothes detectives picked up their trail from the gathering to a boarding house, where arrest and search warrants were served.
 According to the police communist propaganda and several handguns were found in the couple's room during the search.
 After an administrative hearing Ewert was deported to Germany a few months after his arrest, while Szabo was transported across Canada to an internment camp, pending her own deportation in February 1920 aboard a prisoner of war repatriation ship.
 The couple reunited in Berlin where they resumed their lives together anew.